 About the INTREPID-2566 Study

 INTREPID-2566 is a research study to assess the safety of an investigational drug – NNZ-2566.
 A second purpose of the study is to assess the drug’s effectiveness to reduce the effects of brain injury and improve recovery in patients with TBI.
 The study will find out if NNZ-2566 given with standard medical care is safe and works better than standard medical care alone.
+We have completed enrollment in this study.

-Who will be Included in the Study?
+Who was included in the Study?

 - Are between 16 and 75 years of age